Lombiq/Orchard-Dojo-Library/Library/Wiki/ContentItem.md

     myContentItem.Alter<MyPart>(x => x.Text= "test");

 There is no ContentItemRecord.
 The ContentItem object now is the document which is stored in the ContentStorage and every version is a content item instance.
 It has an 'Id', which is the database ID of this version and it has a ContentItemId, which is the logical ID for the content item itself.
+ContentItemId is a base32 string, which is unique.
 It means if you have 5 versions of the same content item, you have 5 content item instances in the database and they will all have the same 'ContentItemId'.